GhostWriters/DockSTARTer/docs/introduction.md

 - [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/#os-requirements)
 - [Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/#os-requirements)

 Any operating system based on one of the above (ex: Raspbian) should also work as long as you can install the [officially supported script](https://get.docker.com/).
-DockSTARTer will attempt to perform this install for you if possible.
+TrunkSTARTer will attempt to perform this install for you if possible.

 ### Supported Hardware